 Rescuing pilots is simply hovering over a pilot until a circular bar is filled.
 The game scales the difficulty of completing the bar with each level in interesting ways, forcing you to weigh the consequences on the fly.
 Should I stay here for an extra second to fill the bar, or should I avoid the bullet stream and come back around?
 Will I have enough screen time if I wait?

 Completing a level untouched is usually the last medal I get, sometimes paired with destroying 100% of enemies.
 This may be the more difficult medal to complete as you progress.
 I’ve lost track of smaller enemies blue bullets in the midst of explosions, just to get hit once and kill my run.
 Try not to rage quit as you can still collect stars and other collectables.

 Once you complete these four objectives the game will allow you to do them again but on a higher difficulty.
 Each time you complete an objective it will add to your count of medals.
 Consecutive levels require higher amounts of medals in order to play them.
 You can try to complete missions immediately on higher levels once unlocked but you’re likely to fail.
-The game gives you the chance to play them but will encourage you to move on to a different level and collect starts to upgrade your weapons.
+The game gives you the chance to play them but will encourage you to move on to a different level and collect stars to upgrade your weapons.
 Below are the available upgrades for your ship:

 - Main Cannon